 SEXUAL ASSAULT

-Any sexual act directed against another person without the consent of the victim, including instances where the victim is incapable of giving consent.
+The Clery Act defines Sexual Assault as any sexual act directed against another person without the consent of the victim, including instances where the victim is incapable of giving consent.
+This includes Rape, Fondling, Incest, and Statutory Rape.